Houston Cruise Ship Worker Injury Lawyer

 - Avoid signing any legally binding document until you speak to an attorney.
 Some cruise lines may try to get workers to sign a liability waiver to avoid paying fair benefits.
 Allow a maritime attorney to review all documents to protect your recovery rights.

 On-the-job cruise ship accidents leave many injured workers feeling confused about their rights and prospects for recovery.
-To learn more about maritime law, the Jones Act, and your claim, contact Brian White & Associates in Houston for a free consultation at (713) 224-4878.
+To learn more about maritime law, the Jones Act, and your claim, contact Attorney Brian White Personal Injury Lawyers in Houston for a free consultation at (713) 224-4878.